contentful/apps/apps/knowledge-base/README.md

-# Contentful Knowledge Base App
+# Contentful Knowledge base app

 > A Contentful Marketplace app to create new knowledge base websites within a few minutes.